Sick Or Healthy: It’s In Your Thoughts

 5. Get Creative

-When you’re completely absorbed expressing yourself creatively just for fun, whether it’s singing, painting, sewing, gardening or whatever, it’s really difficult NOT to relax and stop stressing
+When you’re completely absorbed expressing yourself creatively just for fun, whether it’s singing, painting, sewing, gardening or whatever you love doing, it’s really difficult NOT to relax and stop stressing.

 6. Expand Your Experience

 Clean out the old and make way for the new.
-And that applies whether it’s material possessions, outdated attitudes or even people.
-The amazing thing is that when you start to de-clutter on any one level it flows through into all levels of you, the physical, emotional and spiritual.
-After you clear out the living room you’ll find your thoughts shifting and you may even look at the people in your life with new clearer vision.
+And that applies to everything, whether it’s material possessions, outdated attitudes or even people.
+The amazing thing is that when you start to de-clutter on any one level it flows through into all levels of you, the physical, mental, emotional and spiritual.
+After you clear out the living-room you’ll find your thoughts shifting and you may even look at the people in your life with new clearer vision.

 REVITALISE YOUR EMOTIONS